 Max.
-Marks : 50 Theory : 45 Internal Assessment : 05 Time : 3 Hours
+Marks : 50

+Theory : 45

+Internal Assessment : 05

+Time : 3 Hours

-Objectives: To introduce the students to the history of Punjab region in modern times.
+Objectives:To introduce the students to the history of Punjab region in modern times.Pedagogy:Lectures, library work and discussions.

 - 1. Introduction of Colonial Rule in Punjab: Annexation of Punjab; Board of Administration. - 2.
 Western Education: Growth of Education and rise of middle classes. - 3.
 Agrarian Development: Commercialization of agriculture; canalization and colonization.